LibraryCarpentry/lc-shell/episodes/03-free-text.md

 ### Working with free text

 So far we have looked at how to use the Unix shell to manipulate, count, and mine tabulated data.
-Most libary data, especially digitised documents used by some of research communities libraries support, is much messier than journal article metadata.
+Some libary data, especially digitised documents, is much messier than tabular metadata.
 Nonetheless many of the same techniques can be applied to non-tabulated data, such as free text, we just need to think carefully about what it is we are counting and how we can get the best out of the Unix shell.